 Small gifts can make a big difference to the individual receiving them.
-It is not just the size of the gift, but the thought behind it.
+However, it is not just the size of the gift but the thought behind it.
 Sometimes a thoughtful gesture, a kind word, or even a cup of coffee can make a difference in someone’s life.

 Anonymous giving to an individual is powerful.
-Giving anonymously has several benefits.
-It removes the risk of creating an unhealthy dependency between the giver and the receiver.
+Anonymous giving has several benefits.
+First, it removes the risk of creating an unhealthy dependency between the giver and the receiver.
 It acknowledges a person’s inherent dignity by meeting the need privately.
 It encourages hope.
 Did I mention that this is fun?
-There are times when the need is larger than we can address.
+There are times when the need is more significant than we can address.
 That is when charitable organizations can help.

 How to give to others – giving to an organization

-Nonprofit organizations are often staffed by volunteers.
-You can answer a phone, receive contributions, unload a truck, or deliver good to those in need.
-You may have a skillset that an organization needs.
+Volunteers often staff nonprofit organizations.
+You can answer a phone, receive contributions, unload a truck, or deliver goods to those in need.
+You may have a skill set that an organization needs.

 It takes large and small monetary gifts to fund a nonprofit organization.
-There is a cumulative power when small gifts are gathered together.
+However, there is a cumulative power when small gifts are combined.
 Our smaller gifts, combined with others, can make a substantial difference when given to an efficient, well-managed organization.